alessiaianes/real-time-emotion-recognition/README.md

 ## Running the Code

-To execute the notebook, open it in Jupyter Notebook or JupyterLab from the terminal:
+To execute the notebook, open it in Jupyter Notebook from the terminal:

 ```bash
 jupyter notebook <notebook_name>.ipynb